RocketChat/rocketchat.github.io/handbook/marketing/index.md

 - [Commit changes](https://services.github.com/on-demand/github-desktop/add-commits-github-desktop).
 - [Open a Pull Request (PR)](https://services.github.com/on-demand/github-desktop/pull-request-github-desktop).
 - Start your PR with "`WIP: `" if it is not ready to be merged.
-- Assing your Pull Request to someone to [review and merge](https://services.github.com/on-demand/github-desktop/merge-pull-request-showcase).
+- Someone will [review and merge](https://services.github.com/on-demand/github-desktop/merge-pull-request-showcase) your PR.
+- You may receive feedback requesting changes to your work.
 - Delete your merged branch.
 - [Update your local repository](https://services.github.com/on-demand/github-desktop/push-with-github-desktop).

 ## What we publish

-The marketing team is responsible for publishing high quality content that showcases the best of Rocket.Chat.
+The maketing team picks content to create and publish which they consider to be amongst the best uncreated content that will achieve the greatest impact to the orginizations short and mediuem term focus and long term objectives.

 ### Content from Rocket.Chat team

 Rocket.Chat team members can suggest content by creating an [Asana](https://app.asana.com) task on the relevant marketing team project.

-**NB**: Rocket.Chat team members must not commit to, or imply that, any marketing (press release, blog post, social update, newsletter), will be done, for an external party, to any of our channels without approval.
+Do not commit to any marketing or or imply that any marketing may be done for an external party to any of our channels without review and approval from the marketing team.

 ### Content from the community